Yes Helping Hand Cashmere: Himalayan Luxury Made by Hand

 Quality LevelOften Grade B is sold as AAuthentic Grade A or Grade B mentionedBetter quality + savings

-• Hand-processing uses 70% less energy
+• Hand-processing uses approximately 70% less energy than machine processing

-• Rain-fed grazing, no irrigation needed
+• Rain-fed grazing: no irrigation required

 • 100% biodegradable packaging